UziTech/atom-jasmine2-test-runner/README.md

     -   `specHelper` `[default: false]` - See [Spec Helpers](#spec-helpers)

 #### Spec Helpers
-This will inlude Atom's [spec-helper](http://flight-manual.atom.io/hacking-atom/sections/writing-specs/#custom-matchers).
+This will include Atom's [spec-helper](http://flight-manual.atom.io/hacking-atom/sections/writing-specs/#custom-matchers).

 :construction::rotating_light: This is experimental.
-Some things might not work the same way they are supposed to. :rotating_light::construction:
+Some things might not work the way they are supposed to. :rotating_light::construction:

 The `specHelper` option can be set to `true` to enable the spec-helper or you can specify an object enabling only the parts of the spec-helper that you want.